wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/QuickStartDemos.md

 # FIREWALL?

-After following the 8 bullet points below, you should have a text file on your laptop with content similar to the following sample/example values:

 ------------------------------------

-To achieve the above please follow theses 8 steps in turn.
+To ahcieve the objective of a text file saved on your laptop with your configuration data, please follow all of these 8 bullet-pointed steps

 - Open up an empty text document on your laptop and make up a username, password and ssh port for your prospective build machine.
 Find the ip address of your laptop by going to [whats my ip](https://www.whatsmyip.com) and enter the ip address of your laptop into your empty text document, for example,